 Difference Between Excel Row vs Excel Column

-Microsoft Excel has various functions and complexity, which enables the user to draw analysis and draw useful insights and output in excel.
-But behind all this excel and functionality, the two most important features of Excel is rows and columns, which enables the user to apply any formula or store or manage any data in excel.
-In this Excel Row vs Excel Column article, we will understand the key differences between excel rows vs excel columns and their importance.
+Microsoft Excel has various functions and complexity, enabling users to draw analysis and useful insights and output in Excel.
+But behind all this Excel and functionality, the two most important features are rows and columns, which enable the user to apply any formula or store or manage any data in Excel.
+In this Excel Row vs Excel Column article, we will understand the key differences between Excel rows vs Excel columns and their importance.

 Head to Head Comparison between Excel Row vs Excel Column (Infographics)